 If I had to choose a primary focus though, it’d be on-site SEO, hands down, more specifically, content development.
 The reason is this: If you write an article or a page and publish it to your site then share a link from your Twitter, LinkedIn, etc., and then your friend shares it, you’re already on your way to building backlinks.
 While those shares may not have high trust or authority you’re still getting your message out to the world which is step one.
 You never know, someone with a legendary level of clout may just share or link to your article!

-If you want to know how to achieve internet popularity, trust, and authority for your site, stay tuned for part 2!
+If you want to know how to achieve internet popularity, trust, and authority for your site, check out What is SEO?
+Part 2: Off-site SEO Explained!